everycure-org/matrix/docs/src/onboarding/index.md

   filepath: ${globals:paths.raw}/rtx_kg2/${globals:versions.sources.rtx-kg2}/edges.tsv
   ... # Remaining configuration here
 ```

+Note specifically the use of `globals:versions.sources.rtx-kg2` in the definition of the catalog entry.
+Whenever new data becomes available, code changes are limited to bumping the `versions.sources.<source>` entry in the globals.

 !!! info
     To date our pipeline only ingests data from the RTX-KG2 source.